chef/chef-web-docs/chef_master/source/azure_portal.rst

 #.
 Fill in the virtual machine configuration information, such as machine name, credentials, VM size, and so on.

    .. note:: It's best to use a new computer name each time through this workflow.
-This will help to avoid conflicts with virtual machine names that may have been previously registered on the Chef server.
+This will help to avoid conflicts with virtual machine names that may have been previously registered on the Chef Infra Server.

 #.
 In Step 3 on the portal UI, open the **Extensions** blade and click ``Add extension``.

 #.
 Depending on the OS you selected earlier, select either **Windows Chef Extension** or **Linux Chef Extension** and then **Create**.

 #.
-Using the ``chef-repo/.chef/config.rb`` file you downloaded during your Chef server setup, enter values for the Chef server URL and the validation client name.
+Using the ``chef-repo/.chef/config.rb`` file you downloaded during your Chef Infra Server setup, enter values for the Chef Infra Server URL and the validation client name.
 You can also use this file to help you find the location of your validation key.

 #.
 Browse on your local machine and find your validation key (``chef-repo/.chef/<orgname>-validator.pem``).